prettysheep-coder/lana-bank/apps/admin-panel/cypress/manuals/users.md

 ### Step 5: Submit User Creation

-Click the submit button to create the user and send a magic link.
+Click the submit button.
+This will:
+- Create the user account
+- Generate a magic link
+- Send the link to the provided email

 ![Step 5: Submit Creation](./screenshots/user.cy.ts/5_submit_creation.png)